 The Careers Reference Service operates as an integral part of the College's student counselling services.
 The Careers Counsellor is available to families and students, through an appointment system.
 The Careers library is constantly updated.
-A wide variety of materials are available in the form of books, handbooks, pamphlets, DVDs, videos and computer programs.
+A wide variety of materials are available from Careers.